Echo chamber (media): Countermeasures

-From media companies

 Some companies have also made efforts in combating the effects of an echo chamber on an algorithmic approach.
 A high-profile example of this is the changes Facebook made to its "Trending" page, which is an on-site news source for its users.
 Facebook modified their "Trending" page by transitioning from displaying a single news source to multiple news sources for a topic or event.
 The intended purpose of this was to expand the breadth of news sources for any given headline, and therefore expose readers to a variety of viewpoints.
 There are startups building apps with the mission of encouraging users to open their echo chambers, such as UnFound.news.
 Another example is a beta feature on BuzzFeed News called "Outside Your Bubble", which adds a module to the bottom of BuzzFeed News articles to show reactions from various platforms like Twitter, Facebook, and Reddit.
 This concept aims to bring transparency and prevent biased conversations, diversifying the viewpoints their readers are exposed to.